Skip to main content

 How Does Exercise Influence Aromatase Activity?

 The enzyme aromatase (cytochrome P450 19A1) is the rate-limiting enzyme in estrogen biosynthesis, responsible for the conversion of androgens (androstenedione and testosterone) into estrogens (estrone and estradiol).
-While aromatase is present in the gonads and brain, a significant portion of the body’s estrogen production, particularly in and men, occurs in peripheral tissues, with adipose tissue being the primary site.
+While aromatase is present in the gonads and brain, a significant portion of the body’s estrogen production, particularly in postmenopausal women and men, occurs in peripheral tissues, with adipose tissue being the primary site.

 Chronic, low-grade inflammation within adipose tissue, a hallmark of obesity, has been shown to upregulate aromatase expression and activity.
 This creates a feed-forward loop where excess fat tissue produces more estrogen, and the estrogen, in turn, can promote adipogenesis.